 Logan Cotton is a J.D. candidate, Class of 2022.
 Prior to attending NYU, Logan worked in Deloitte Consulting's Government and Public Sector practice in Washington, DC, and taught 6th-grade English in Houston, Texas, through Teach for America.
-At NYU, Logan is the Treasurer of the Black Allied Law Students Association; a fellow in the Jacobson, Nordlicht, and Moelis programs; and a member of the Social Enterprise and Start-Up Law Group.
+At NYU, Logan is the Treasurer of the Black Allied Law Students Association; a fellow in the Jacobson, Nordlicht, and Moelis program; and a member of the Social Enterprise and Start-Up Law Group.
 During his 1L summer, Logan interned in the Metropolitan Transportation Authority's Office of General Counsel.
 He graduated in 2013 from Tufts University with a degree in international relations.
 Outside of school, Logan enjoys cooking, plays rugby, and is slowly building his small comic book collection.

-Gary Dreyer is a J.D. candidate, class of 2022.
-Following his 1L year, Gary interned at the U.S. Department of Commerce’s Office of the Chief Counsel for Industry and Security.
-Gary currently serves as the President of Law Students for Israel and Co-President of the Texas Law Society at NYU and is also a Staff Editor at the Journal of Law & Liberty.
+Gary Dreyer is a J.D. candidate, Class of 2022.
+Gary currently serves as Editor in Chief of the Journal of Law & Liberty and President of Law Students for Israel, and formerly served as Co-President of the Texas Law Society at NYU.
+Following graduation, Gary will serve as a clerk on the Supreme Court of Texas and the U.S. Court of Appeals for the Fifth Circuit.
 Gary completed his B.A. in History and Policy Studies, with a minor in Business, at Rice University and his MPhil in International Relations & Politics at the University of Cambridge, where his dissertation focused on how the EU's geopolitical conflict with Russia has impacted the Union's anti-money laundering regime.

 Scott Turtur is a J.D./M.B.A candidate and Hyundai-Kia Motors Scholar in the class of 2023.
 Scott serves as the Black Allied Law Student Association's (BALSA) Private Professional Development Co-Chair, a teaching assistant in NYU's Lawyering Program, and has worked with under-resourced entrepreneurs as part of NYU's Social Enterprise & Startup Law Group's Rising Tide Capital project.
 After his 1L year, he worked as a summer associate in AIG's Global Legal, Compliance & Regulatory Department.
-Prior to the law school, Scott worked in investment banking and, later, as a consultant at IBM.
+Prior to law school, Scott worked in investment banking and, later, as a consultant at IBM.
 He received his Bachelor's degree in Economics from Columbia University.

 William Walant is a J.D. candidate, Class of 2022.
 Before his 1L year, Will worked as a paralegal at ExodusPoint, the largest hedge fund launch in history, and during his 1L summer, he worked in the U.S. Securities and Exchange Commission’s New York Regional Office as part of its Division of Enforcement (Trial Unit).
 Will is currently the Vice President and Executive Board Member of the Trial Advocacy Society, as well as a competitor.
 In addition to his PCCE fellowship, as a 2L, he will have an externship in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York.
 Will received his B.A., magna cum laude, from Brown University, where he studied political science (political theory track).